cnstlungu/portable-data-stack-dagster/README.md

 ## Setup

-Rename `.env.example` file to `.env` and set your desired password.
+1. Rename `.env.example` file to `.env` and set your desired password.
 Remember to never commit files containing passwords or any other sensitive information.

-Rename `shared/db/datamart.duckdb.example` to `shared/db/datamart.duckdb` or init an empty database file.
+2. Rename `shared/db/datamart.duckdb.example` to `shared/db/datamart.duckdb` or init an empty database file there with that name.

-With **Docker engine** and **Docker-Compose** installed, change directory to the root folder of the project (also the one that contains docker-compose.yml) and run
+3. With **Docker engine** and **Docker-Compose** installed, change directory to the root folder of the project (also the one that contains docker-compose.yml) and run

 `
 docker-compose up --build